 The annual business meeting takes place online and at our regularly scheduled, directly managed networking and training events.
 For instance, suppose there are four directly managed events in cities A, B, C, and D, and they occur in the election month in that order.
 The annual business meeting and annual election will open online and at meeting A when meeting A starts.
 The annual business meeting and annual election will remain open online throughout meetings B, C, and D. The meeting will end with the conclusion of meeting D. It will end online at the same time as meeting D ends in real life.

-As of 2019, the four meeting locations were Waltham, Worcester, Greater Springfield, and Cambridge, in that order.
+In 2019, the four meeting locations were Waltham, Worcester, Greater Springfield, and Cambridge, in that order.
+In 2020, voting started taking place electronically only.

 What Happens at the Annual Business Meeting?